BlueBrain/NeuroMorphoVis/docs/user/modules/gui/soma-reconstruction.md

   <img src="images/soma-material-shadow.png" width=200>
 </p>

+##### Note
+Since we keep updating the materials on a regular basis, this materials list could be different from the existing one in the current version of _NeuroMorphoVis_.

 ## Let's Reconstruct a 3D Soma Profile

 Once the soma parameters are set as shown previously, the users can reconstruct the soma mesh by clicking on the __Soma__ button shown below.
 The progress of the reconstruction will appear in the __Soma Simulation Progress__ bar.